netdata/netdata/docs/tutorials/monitor-hadoop-cluster.md

     url: http://127.0.0.1:9864/jmx
 ```

-At this point, Netdata should be configured to collect metrics from your HDFS servers.
+At this point, Netdata is configured to collect metrics from your HDFS servers.
 Let's move on to Zookeeper.

 Next, use `edit-config` again to initialize/edit your `zookeeper.conf` file.